Haoxin01/ML_Nanoplastics_MPNs_SERS/README.md

 ## Data
 ### Brief description
 Brief description of the data used in this work ......
+The original data is stored in the `original_data` folder for the reference.
 ### Data category
 The data used in this work is divided into several categories, including ......
 ### Data augumentation
 The data augumentation methods used in this work include ......
+The augumented data is stored in the `sample_augumented_data` folder for the reference.
 ## Methods
 ### Outliner detection